Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Overview and Example

 \subsection{Example}

-As a concrete example, consider constructing an index for visual data, in which queries over object types and positions are issued.
-In this case, the target DNN takes an unstructured frame of video and returns a structured set of records that contains fields about the positions and types of objects in the frame.
-Consider two queries, one of which counts the number of cars per frame (aggregation query) and one that selects frames with cars (selection query).
+Consider constructing an index for visual data, in which queries over object types and positions are issued.
+In this case, the target labeler (e.g., Mask R-CNN) takes an unstructured frame of video and returns a structured set of records that contains fields about the positions and types of objects in the frame.
+Consider two queries, one of which counts the number of cars per frame (aggregation query as supported by \blazeit) and one that selects frames with cars (selection query as supported by \noscope, probabilistic predicates, \supg, etc.).
 To understand how the index construction procedure and query processing works, we describe the intuition below.

+\minihead{Index construction} \sn builds its index by training an embedding DNN for the input data and then clustering results based on it.
+Ideally, semantically similar records are grouped together, e.g., all frames with two cars might form one cluster, all frames with one bike and one car might form a cluster, etc.

-\minihead{Index construction} Each target DNN and induced schema requires a heuristic of ``close'' and ``far'' records, either as a Boolean function or as a cutoff based on a continuous distance measure.
-One such heuristic for this application is to group frames with the same number of objects and similar positions together.
+To train an embedding DNN, \sn requires a heuristic for ``close'' and ``far'' target labeler outputs, either as a Boolean function or as a cutoff based on a continuous distance measure.
+One such heuristic for our video application is to group frames with the same number of objects and similar positions together.
 The grouping of ``close'' frames can be specified in pseudocode as follows:

-where \texttt{all\_close} is a helper function that returns true if all boxes in \texttt{frame1} have a corresponding ``close'' box in \texttt{frame2}.
-Given the notion of close frames, \sn will train an embedding DNN via the triplet loss, which separates ``close'' and ``far'' frames.
-Then, \sn will compute embeddings over all frames of the video and select a set of frames to annotate with the target DNN.
-In this case, \sn will store the object types and positions for the cluster representatives as predicted by the target DNN.
+where \texttt{all\_boxes\_close} is a helper function that returns true if all boxes in \texttt{frame1} have a corresponding ``close'' box in \texttt{frame2}.
+Given the closeness function, \sn trains a low-cost embedding DNN via the triplet loss~\cite{weinberger2009distance}, which separates ``far'' frames.
+Then, \sn computes embeddings over all frames of the video with the embedding DNN and select a set of frames to annotate with the target labeler.
+It will then store the target labeler's outputs (object types and positions) for each cluster representative. \sn uses the cluster representatives and distances from unannotated frames' embeddings for downstream query processing.

-Given the annotated frames, \sn will compute the embedding $\ell_2$ distance from all other frames to these annotated frames. \sn will also store the $k$ closest frames.
-These distances will be subsequently used in query processing.

-\minihead{Query processing} Given the structured records from the target DNN output, \sn will generate scores on the cluster representatives.
-Then, \sn will propagate these scores to the remainder of the records.
-While \sn provides a default method for doing so, a developer can also provide custom functions for propagation.
-We describe the intuition behind two example queries.